PereiraVersaty/pereiraversaty/README.md

 About me:

-- :telescope: I’m currently studying LUA
+- :telescope: I’m currently studying .LUA
 - :thinking: Ask me about what you want to
 - :mailbox: Contact by Discord: Pereira#9999